-However, there are certain basic academic standards that you need to be aware of, and the most important of these is plagiarism.
-The penalties for unfair practice can be severe, so it is worth taking the time to understand the information on this page.
+To help you to understand how to avoid Unfair Practice, the most important concept to get your head around is plagiarism and how to avoid it.
+The penalties for Unfair Practice can range from the minor to the very severe, so it is worth taking the time to understand the information on this page.

-A copy of the Unfair Practice Policy and Procedure is available on Moodle (see page 36).
+A copy of the Unfair Practice Policy and Procedure is available on Moodle.